luijkr/blog/_posts/2023-11-03-ask-databricks-monitoring-workflows.md

 ## 👨💼 Managing environmental variables for consistent job deployment across environments

-**Databricks Asset Bundles offer a powerful way to manage and segregate deployments** to development, QA, and production environments.
+**[Databricks Asset Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html){:target="_blank"}** offer a powerful way to manage and segregate deployments to development, QA, and production environments.
 You can easily set overrides, like using a dedicated cluster for faster Dev runs while using specific job clusters in production or QA.
-Plus, it ensures that when you push to the Dev workspace, your workflows remain paused to prevent unintentional scheduling of production workloads. **This feature provides robust control over environment variables** and is continually improving with enhanced integration with source control systems like GitHubs.
+Plus, it ensures that when you push to the Dev workspace, your workflows remain paused to prevent unintentional scheduling of production workloads.
+This feature **provides robust control over environment variables** and is continually improving with enhanced integration with source control systems like GitHubs.

 ## 🔮 (Upcoming) features to look out for